Just Gimme What Works!

 Works to Kill Pests Fast!

-Here’s an example from my Facebook page, where a discussion started around my post promoting my ebook on drug free heartworm prevention (Have you bought this book yet?
+Here’s an example from my old Facebook page, where a discussion started around a post promoting my ebook on drug free heartworm prevention (Have you bought this book yet?
 If not, please consider it today.
 I show you how to avoid a fatal crash).

 I was pointing out in the post that there are some serious side effects inherent in using these monthly heartworm prevention drugs, including autoimmune diseases that are fatal about 50% of the time!